Cornutum/tcases/README.md

 ## What's New? ##

-  * The latest version (Tcases 1.3.1) is now available at the Maven Central Repository.
+  * The latest version (Tcases 1.4.0) is now available at the Maven Central Repository.
 See [HowToDownload](HowToDownload.md) for download instructions.

-  * To better support embedding in other apps, add stream-based methods for generating ([Tcases.getTests](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/Tcases.html)) and exporting ([Tcases.writeTests](http://www.cornutum.org/tcases/docs/api/org/cornutum/tcases/Tcases.html)) test case definitions.
+  * Introducing [Output Annotations](http://www.cornutum.org/tcases/docs/Tcases-Guide.htm#annotations): For an output transformation to produce concrete test cases, sometimes the basic information in the input model is not enough.
+You need to add extra information that is not important for generating the test cases but is necessary to form the final output.
+That's what output annotations are for.

+  * JUnit output: To assist completion of test case code, Tcases now adds comments listing all input variable values in the Given section of each @Test method body.
+But if you prefer the previous output format, you can exclude these comments using the command line option `-p values=false`.

+  * See [Troubleshooting FAQs](http://www.cornutum.org/tcases/docs/Tcases-Guide.htm#trouble) for more help on what to do when things go wrong.
+This includes more info on how to control Tcases logging output, including how to redirect logging to standard output.
+Also, logging messages have been improved to make it easier to understand what's going on.

+  * Reducer: For better performance, reduce test cases for each function independently

   * Subscribe to the [Tcases Forum](https://groups.google.com/d/forum/tcases) group to get notifications and share experiences with other Tcases users.